ANNarchy/ANNarchy/docs/manual/ConvolutionalNetworks.rst

 .. warning::

-    As of version 4.3.1, weight-sharing is only implemented for rate-coded networks.
-The only possible backend is OpenMP, CUDA will be implemented later.
+    Weight-sharing is only implemented for rate-coded networks.
+The only possible backend is currently OpenMP, CUDA will be implemented later.

 Simple convolutions